gitlabhq/gitlabhq/doc/development/testing.md

 - Unit tests are usually cheap, and you should consider them like the basement of your house: you need them to be confident that your code is behaving correctly.
 However if you run only unit tests without integration / system tests, you might miss the [big] [picture]!
-- Integration tests are bit more expensive but don't abuse them.
+- Integration tests are a bit more expensive, but don't abuse them.
 A feature test is often better than an integration test that is stubbing a lot of internals.
 - System tests are expensive (compared to unit tests), even more if they require a JavaScript driver.
 Make sure to follow the guidelines in the [Speed](#test-speed)